metagn/nuance/README.md

 3. The generated Nim file has code that deserializes this AST and converts it into Nim AST at compile time and immediately loads it using a macro
 4. This file is compiled by Nim with compiler messages and stack traces all referring to the given custom line/file info

+[lispnim](https://github.com/metagn/lispnim) is a demonstration of the above pipeline as a rudimentary Lisp dialect of Nim that can be used as the source code of an installable Nimble package.

 The reasons this library is needed in these steps are:

 - The `NimNode` type provided by Nim used to represent AST nodes is only available at compile time, this library provides a version that is available at runtime for runtime AST generation